daniel-stafford/Oh-My-Scripts/README.md

 ### iterm-panes.applescript

-Open up an iTerm with multiples panes and ru commands.
+Open up an iTerm with multiples panes and run commands.
 Useful for running full-stack projects quickly.

 ### lidl-connect.applescript